GOA14/GOA14/README.md

 # Hi, I'm Adeloye Grace ! 👋
-A frontend Developer from Nigeria
+A Data Analyst from Nigeria
 ------------------

 ## 🚀 About Me